arab-meet/3.URDF_Simulation_Workshop/sw2urdf/export_solid_as_urdf.md

    - **Create `sensor.xacro`**: Define the sensors on your robot in this file.
 It should describe the placement and properties of each sensor.
    - **Create `plugin.gazebo`**: Add this file to specify any Gazebo plugins required for your robot.
 This could include plugins for simulation purposes like camera sensors or controllers.

-     > For more details, you can refer to our explanation in the plugin section or watch the related video on our YouTube channel.
+     > For more details, you can refer to our explanation in the plugin section [arab meet/plugins.md ](https://github.com/arab-meet/3.URDF_Simulation_Workshop/blob/main/URDF/Plugins/plugins.md).
      >

      **Add the GPS Plugin**